Why Is My Cactus Falling Over? (And How To Fix It)

 How To Fix It

-If your cactus is falling over due to a lack of sunlight, move it into an area where there’s more direct sun exposure.
+If your cactus is falling over due to a lack of sunlight, move it into an area with more direct sun exposure.

 This might mean taking them outside during the day and bringing them inside at night so that they can get enough sunlight on both sides!

-Cactus need at least six hours of direct sunlight each day to stay healthy.
+Cactus need at least six hours of sunlight daily to stay healthy.

-However, too much sunlight can also be harmful, so make sure to keep an eye on them and move them back inside if they start getting too much sun.
+However, too much sunlight can also be harmful, so keep an eye on them and move them back inside if they get too much sun.

 Also, consider supplementing with grow lights if they’re not getting enough sunlight in their current location.

-This will help them continue growing tall and strong without worrying about falling over!
+This will help them grow tall and strong without worrying about falling over!

-Another possible reason your cactus may be falling over it’s because it has a pest infestation.
+Another plausible explanation for your cactus drooping may be attributed to a pest infestation.

 Pests such as mealybugs, spider mites, and aphids can cause severe damage to cacti plants by sucking the sap out of their tissues (which will make them weak and susceptible to toppling over).

-Pests should be treated as soon as possible to not spread to other plants in your home or garden (which could lead to more damage).
+Pests should be treated as soon as possible to not spread to other houseplants in your home or garden (which could lead to more damage).

 How To Fix It